ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch01_a_framework.md

 1. Truth na measure of correlation wey dey between d ideas for our minds and d consistency of rationality dem, wey be say dem derive am straight from d consistent behaviour of matter and energy wey dey d real world.[^2]
 2. Truth na also measure of d correlation wey dey between d ideas for our minds and d nature and behaviour of matter and energy for d real world.[^3]

 D first criterion na measure of d consistency of idease wit demself - and dat kyn consistency na requirement because say reality dey consistent im self.
-If I talk say, “I no dey exist,” dat one na exaple of idea wey no dey consistent im self, since I must dey exist before I talk dat kyn tin.
+If I talk say, “I no dey exist”, dat one na exaple of idea wey no dey consistent im self, since I must dey exist before I talk dat kyn tin.
 D second criterion na measure of d accuracy of ideas wey dey relative to empirical observtions of reality wey dey objective.

 #### Empiricism Versus rationality dem